Join FOX 2 Meteorologists for ‘Gateway Stormfest’ at the Science Center

 As in past years, we will have giveaways and the chance to win attendance prize bags.
-Seating for each movie is limited to 300, so get your ticket today.
-Click the link below to get your tickets now.
+Seating for each film is limited to 300, so get your ticket today.
+See the schedule below, then click the link to get your tickets to your preferred showtime..

 Parking for Stormfest is available in a number of locations.
 You can park in the Science Center parking lot.
 You will have to pay the normal parking fee of $10.
 Free parking is available in Forest Park by the James S. McDonnell Planetarium.
 You can then take the walkway over to the Science Center.
 Free parking is also available at Macklind & Berthold.
 Its a short walk to the Science Center from there.